What the Heck are Anthropogenic Cellulose Microfibers?

 Dyeing Synthetic Dyes, Fixatives Achieve desired color, improve color fastness

-Bamboo Rayon Production and Chemical Use
+Chemical Treatments in Bamboo Rayon Production

 Production Step Synthetic Chemicals Used Purpose of Chemicals